Analysis | Republicans’ loyalty to Trump means more doubt hovers over Biden’s hope of bipartisanship

 Earlier this month, more than 120 Republican House members — the majority of GOP representatives — signed on to a lawsuit challenging the election results.
 The Supreme Court dismissed the case but that didn’t end the president’s efforts.

-“No, it’s not over,” he said on Fox News after the court dismissed the case.
+“No, it’s not over,” Trump said on Fox News after the court dismissed the case.
 “We keep going, and we’re going to continue to go forward.”

 What “continuing to go forward” looks like is Republican allies of the president meeting with him Monday to discuss plans to prevent Biden’s victory from being certified in early January.
 Lawmakers including Rep. Jim Jordan (R-Ohio,) Rep. Matt Gaetz (R-Fla.), Rep. Marjorie Taylor Greene (R-Ga.), Rep. Mo Brooks (R.-Ala.) and Rep. Louie Gohmert (R.-Tex.) were in attendance, all of them among a long list of Republicans who have remained faithful to Trump even in defeat.